Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Analyzing ADTRs via APOMDPs

 \section{Analyzing ADTRs via APOMDPs}

 In this section, we show that a tractable way of analyzing ADTRs is via APOMDPs.
-Specifically, analyzing ADTRs via APOMDPs enables (a) considering unobserved variables as latent time-varying states while allowing for model ambiguity, and (b) developing efficient RL methods.\footnote{For other approaches in modeling confounders as hidden states see, e.g., \cite{Bennett2021, Xu2020}, and the references therein.}
+Specifically, analyzing ADTRs via APOMDPs enables (a) considering unobserved variables as latent time-varying states while allowing for model ambiguity, and (b) developing effective RL methods.\footnote{For other approaches in modeling confounders as hidden states see, e.g., \cite{Bennett2021, Xu2020}, and the references therein.}

-An APOMDP can be represented via the Directed Acyclic Graph (DAG) depicted in Figure \ref{fig:apomdpascm}.
+An APOMDP \citep{Saghafian2018} can be represented via the Directed Acyclic Graph (DAG) depicted in Figure \ref{fig:apomdpascm}.
 The ambiguous mechanisms in this figure represent causal relationships that cannot be quantified from the data alone.
 The main assumption needed to represent an ADTR via an APOMDP is that the dynamics of the variables is Markovian.
 In various applications, it is often possible to transform data so that this assumption holds \citep[see, e.g.,][]{Xu2020}.
-Specifically, while the observed history $\bH^o_t$ grows over time, we can assume that there are summary functions $\nu_t:\MH_t^o\to\Delta_\MS$ such that $\bpi_t\teq\nu_t(\bh_t^o)$ (a belief distribution over the latent states) is a sufficient statistics.\footnote{For POMDPs and APOMDPs, it is known that the belief distribution over latent states is a sufficient statistics \citep[see, e.g.,][and the references therein]{Saghafian2018, Boloori2020,Saghafian20194}.} Using the belief distribution $\bpi_t$, we can work with transformed policies: we can consider $\bmu^e\teq\big(\mu^e_t(\bpi_t)\big)_{t\in\MT}$ and $\bmu^b\teq\big(\mu^b_t(\bpi_t)\big)_{t\in\MT}$ as the evaluation and behavior policies, respectively, where $\mu^e_t, \mu^b_t: \Delta_\MS\to\Delta_\MA$.
-We denote the probability that an action $a_t$ is applied at time $t$ (when the belief distribution is $\bpi_t$) under these transformed evaluation and behavior policies by $\mu^e_t(a_t|\bpi_t)$ and $\mu^b_t(a_t|\bpi_t)$, respectively.
-In what follows, we first define APOMDPs and then develop two RL algorithms that enable finding the optimal policy by efficiently learning the causal impact of any given evaluation policy.
+Specifically, while the observed history $\bH^o_t$ grows over time, we can assume that there are summary functions $\nu_t:\MH_t^o\to\Delta_\MS$ such that $\bpi_t\teq\nu_t(\bh_t^o)$ (a belief distribution over the latent states) is a sufficient statistics.\footnote{For typical POMDPs and APOMDPs, it is known that the belief distribution over latent states can serve as a sufficient statistics \citep[see, e.g.,][and the references therein]{Saghafian2018, Boloori2020,Saghafian20194}.
+In Remark \ref{remark:BUC} and Section \ref{sec:extension}, we further discuss handling cases where this might not hold.
+We also refer interested readers to Assumption 1 in \cite{Tennenholtz2019}, which establishes the existence of a sufficient statistics as one sufficient condition for unbiasedness of importance sampling in POMDPs, but highlight that our focus is on APOMDPs as opposed to POMDPs.}